sahmed1o/aaahmedms/README.md

 <hr>

 ### Bio:
-🏢 Coder • Retail Investor • Open Source Dev
+🏢 Open Source Dev • IT Tech

-💻 Focused on Data Analysis and Cryptography
+💻 Focused on Technical Design and Cryptography

 🌐 Specialized in Back-End Development